-If the net proceeds from a voluntary (sale) or involuntary (foreclosure) sale are insufficient to repay the amount of the HOME assistance, the County shall recapture the balance due on the loan or 100% of net proceeds from the sale, whichever is less.
+If the net proceeds from a voluntary (sale) or involuntary (foreclosure) sale are insufficient to repay the amount of the HOME assistance, the County shall recapture the balance due on the loan or

+100% of net proceeds from the sale, whichever is less.
 If there are no net proceeds from the sale, no repayment is required.
-Net proceeds are defined as the sales price minus superior Loan repayment and any closing costs incurred by the home buyer.

-3. Repayment is required.
-Net proceeds are defined as the sales price minus superior Loan repayment and any closing costs incurred by the home buyer.
+Net proceeds are defined as the sales price minus superior Loan repayment and any closing costs incurred by the homebuyer.

-3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds.
+3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
 See 24 CFR 92.254(a)(4) are as follows: